-- 11a) Incidents include: - 11a1) Incorrect execution of event procedures, by officials or competitors. - 11a2) Interference or facility interruptions (e.g. power failure, emergency alarm activation). - 11a3) Equipment malfunction. - 11b) If an incident occurs, the WCA Delegate determines an impartial and appropriate course of action. - 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate murmake a decision based on fair sportsmanship (also see Regulation 11e3). - 11e) The WCA Delegate may grant a competitor an extra attempt to replace an attempt affected by an incident.
+- 11a) Incidents include: - 11a1) Incorrect execution of event procedures, by officials or competitors. - 11a2) Interference or facility interruptions (e.g. power failure, emergency alarm activation). - 11a3) Equipment malfunction. - 11b) If an incident occurs, the WCA Delegate determines an impartial and appropriate course of action. - 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make a decision based on fair sportsmanship (also see Regulation 11e3). - 11e) The WCA Delegate may grant a competitor an extra attempt to replace an attempt affected by an incident.
 The competitor should appeal verbally or in writing to the judge and WCA Delegate at the time of the incident, before finishing the original attempt, to be eligible for an extra attempt.
 An appeal does not guarantee the competitor an extra attempt. - 11e1) If a competitor is granted an extra attempt, the extra attempt must be scrambled using a different scramble sequence.
-This scramble sequence must be generated using a current official version of an official WCA scramble program (see Regulation 4f). - 11e2) If a competitor is granted an extra attempt, the extra attempt should be done right after the attempt that caused it, and must replace the original regularly numbered attempt. - 11e3) If it is unclear whether an incident should result in an extra attempt, the competitor may be granted a provisional extra attempt that will be used only if it is later found that an extra attempt was appropriate (e.g. by a decision of the WRC). - 11f) Decisions about an incident may be supported with video or photographic analysis, at the discretion of the WCA Delegate.
+This scramble sequence must be generated using a current official version of an official WCA scramble program (see Regulation 4f). - 11e2) If a competitor is granted an extra attempt, the extra attempt should be done right after the attempt that caused it, and must replace the original regularly numbered attempt. - 11e3) If it is unclear whether an incident should result in an extra attempt, the competitor may be granted a provisional extra attempt that will be used only if it is later found that an extra attempt was appropriate (e.g. by a decision of the WRC). - 11f) Decisions about an incident may be supported with video or photographic analysis, at the discretion of the WCA Delegate. - 11g) The WCA Delegate must ensure that copies of the Regulations and Guidelines are available (e.g. printed, digital, or accessible via internet) to officials and competitors for consultation on any incidents. - 11h) A WCA Delegate may require competitors in serious violation of Regulation 2k3 to leave the competition venue, taking into account the seriousness of the situation and the best possible course of action.
+If the competitor refuses to do so, they may face disciplinary action in the WCA.

-Article 11: Incidents WCA Regulations
+Article 12: Notation WCA Regulations